k3s-io/k3s-ansible/README.md

 By default, each node is given 2 cores and 2GB of RAM and runs Ubuntu 20.04.
 You can customize these settings by editing the `Vagrantfile`.

 ## Need More Features?

+This project is intended to provide a "vanilla" K3s install.
+If you need more features, such as:
+- Private Registry
+- Advanced Storage (Longhorn, Ceph, etc)
+- External Database
+- External Load Balancer or VIP
+- Alternative CNIs

 See these other projects:
 - https://github.com/PyratLabs/ansible-role-k3s